edgecases-PurpleHax/100_days_rpg_project/Documents/story_concept.md

 # Enemy Types and concepts
 ## For v1
 * 3 Types
-  * Will be "era" dependent
+  * Will be multiverse dependent
 * Attributes
   * Strength
   * Health